Caro9926/Caro9926/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> Little things about me

-- 🚀 Currently, I am a design consultant for <a href="https://www.thewhyhub.com/"> The Why Hub. </a> At the same time, I am researching various branches of development.
+- 🚀 Currently, I am a design consultant for <a href="https://www.thewhyhub.com/">The Why Hub</a>.
+At the same time, I am researching various branches of development.
-- 💡 I enjoy learning new languages or delving into them like Python.
-SQL or JavaScript.
 - 🌱 I am always learning and looking for new challenges.
 - 📚 I love sharing knowledge and collaborating on interesting projects.
-- :european_castle: I have an advanced level of English and I am learning French.
+- 🏰 I have an advanced level of English and I am learning French.
+- 🎓 Currently studying to become a certified Data Scientist — already certified as a Data Analyst — while also exploring the world of Artificial Intelligence with curiosity and purpose.

 ## <img src="https://user-images.githubusercontent.com/74038190/212257468-1e9a91f1-b626-4baa-b15d-5c385dfa7ed2.gif"  width="50"> Featured Repositories

 - [Portfolio:](https://caro9926.github.io/) My personal website.